(Johnson Photograph)

 Since 1973, the Indianapolis Press Club has sponsored the Last Row Party to honor the drivers who qualify in the 11th and final row (starting positions 31st–32nd–33rd).
 The event serves as a fundraiser benefitting the Indianapolis Press Club Foundation, which provides scholarships, awards, and fellowships for journalism students at Indiana colleges and universities.

-Each year, a local member of the media serves as host and “roast-master” for the event.
+Each year, a member of the media serves as emcee/host and “roast-master” for the event.
 The three drivers who participate are usually (but not necessarily) the three slowest cars in the field.
 In some years, drivers/cars are moved to the back of the starting grid due to driver and/or chassis switches.
-In some years these substitute drivers were counted as honorees, but in other years only the three drivers who “earned” their spot in the 11th row are recognized.
-The party is held on a weeknight during the week leading up to the race.
+In some years these substitute drivers were counted as honorees, but in other years only the three drivers who “earned” their spot in the 11th row were recognized.
+The party is normally held on a weeknight during the week leading up to the race.

 The late Robin Miller, former sportswriter and columnist for The Indianapolis Star, was the Master of Ceremonies and “roastmaster” for the Last Row Party nearly every year from 1978 to 1997.
 Miller was noted for his often brutal insult comedy and skewering of the drivers.
 Donald Davidson once described Miller as “lethal…but funny” and “no holds barred”, and complemented him on his material.
 Due to the entertaining nature of the event, the Last Row Party often attracted many celebrities and drivers, even those who were not part of the 11th row.
 The Last Row Party reception was a sharp contrast from the aforementioned reception for the “Jim Clark Award”, and the brief tenured “Front Row Party”, both of which were more formal and swanky.